jordan-public/circuit-breaker-token/README.md

 # Circuit Breaker Token

+## Demo

+For a video demonstration and deployment addresses, please refer to the [Demo README](./demo/README.md).

 ## Abstract

 Circuit Breaker Token is a wrapped token implementation that introduces a **progressive time-delayed liquidation mechanism** to protect users from instant liquidations in DeFi lending protocols.
 By enforcing a mandatory cooldown period followed by a gradual liquidation window, users gain time to react and potentially save their positions, while still ensuring that legitimately unhealthy positions can eventually be liquidated.